mymedialab/booking/README.md

 BUT then the API consumer would (probably) need to magically tweak the date / time every time it's presented to the end user.

+## Projects todos.

+Lots.

+Some specifics are scattered around the code base (`grep todo src` if you want to get a feel for it) other, more general items are below.
+These should give you an idea of just how in-development this dev stability project is!

+ * Database intereaction: I LOVE DOCTRINE.
+But you may not.
+Can we make this not rely so heavily on it? abstract out the models etc. Most of them are interface based already, but maybe give a general schema and fit a few other popular ORM's out-of-the-box?

+ * More database stuff.
+This shouldn't require its own DB.
+Even if we stick with Doctrine, can we somehow use a  table prefix and a cleverer installer?
+Would be nice to have a co-habiting system.
+Maybe need to move away from in-file specification?

+ * Block booking still not done. (meta: will this comment rot soon?
+I intend to sort this next!)